Download eBooks & Wiring Diagrams (FREE)

 We purchased a compact Porta-Potty chemical toilet to start, but never used it once in 7 months of travel.
 So we threw our toilet away and NEVER LOOKED BACK!

 Seriously.
-After more than 2 years since the toilet purge, we’ve been improvising just fine.
+After more than two years since the toilet purge, we’ve been improvising just fine.
 And we think you’ll be OK, too.

 That’s not to say we don’t have a toilet ‘solution’.
 Learn more by clicking the link below.